whitejz/datasciencecoursera/4ExploratoryDataAnalysis/README.md

 Create a separate R code file (plot1.R, plot2.R, etc.) that constructs the corresponding plot, i.e. code in plot1.R constructs the plot1.png plot.
 Your code file should include code for reading the data so that the plot can be fully reproduced.
 You must also include the code that creates the PNG file.
 Add the PNG file and R code file to the top-level folder of your git repository (no need for separate sub-folders) When you are finished with the assignment, push your git repository to GitHub so that the GitHub version of your repository is up to date.
 There should be four PNG files and four R code files, a total of eight files in the top-level folder of the repo.

-The four plots that you will need to construct are shown below.

-##Plots

-Plot 1: Histogram: Frequency of global active power in killowats Plot 2: Plot global activer power by week day (plot legend in portuguese: qui (quinta-feira)=thursday, sex (sexta-feira)=friday, sábado (sáb)=saturday).
-I apologize for.
-Plot 3: Sub_metering_1 (kitchen), 2 (laundry) and 3 (heater and air-conditioner), by datetime (week day).
-Plot 4: Set of four plots with global active power, global reactive power, submetering 1 to 3, and minute-averaged voltage (in Volt) by datetime (week day).